hkchengrex/PyTorch-ARCNN/README.md

 GPU will be used if one is present.

 ## Performance
-Speedwise, tt can process a 224*224 image within 5ms with a GTX 1080Ti.
+Speedwise, tt can process a 224*224 image within 5ms with a GTX 1080Ti compared to around 3s/image in the matlab version.

 In terms of quality, it has almost the exact same output as the author's Matlab testing code.
 You can use the script in the `compare/` folder to verify this.
 Maximum absolute error is `1` and mean absolute error is `2e-3`.